The ACSA process

 The most important part of the ACSA process is your gap analysis of current departmental practice against the ACSA standards.
-Prior to your review visit, you will need to submit a copy of the ACSA self-assement document to the ACSA team to be circulated to your visiting review team.
-You can access the self-assessment on the ACSA website.
+Prior to your review visit, you will need to complete your self- assessment on the ACSA portal.
+Your review team can then login and view your self-assessment prior to the visit.

 It is important to collaborate with your colleagues and measure agreement between you about which standards are ‘met’, ‘not yet met’ or ‘not applicable’.
 You may find that there are some areas in which you disagree, and you can discuss these.
 If you are unsure and require clarification on a standard, make sure you have first consulted the GPAS references for that standard.
 Reading through these should elucidate what the standard is looking for but if you require any further explanation do not hesitate to contact the ACSA team.